KuldeepSJadon/epiCrop/README.md

 ```

 # Vignette
-Vignette "run_BlightR" explains how to import data, run the mdodel and visualise the results.
+Vignette "run_BlightR" explains how to import data, run the model and visualise the results.